polkadot-js/docs/docs/api-contract/start/contract.md

 const value = 0; // only useful on isPayable messages const gasLimit = 1000000n;

-// Perform the actual read (no params at the end, for the get message)
+// Perform the actual read (no params at the end, for the `get` message)
-// (We perform the send from an account address, it doesn't get executed) const value = await contract
+// (We perform the send from an account address, it doesn't get executed) const value = await contract.query.get(alicePair.address, value, gasLimit);
-  .read('get', value, gasLimit)
-  .send(alicePait.address);

 // should output 123 as per our initial set (output here is an i32) console.log(value.output.toHuman());